maxpatiiuk/typesafe-reducer/README.md

 # typesafe_reducer
-A TypeScript library that helps create a type safe dispatchers and reducer functions
+A TypeScript library that helps create type-safe dispatchers and reducer functions

 ## Usage
 ```js